 Recovery 2.0: Move Beyond

 My friend and fellow activist Tommy Rosen has a mission: to help five million addicts heal and thrive in recovery by 2020.
-This week, at Tommy’s eighth Recovery 2.0 Online Conference, which begins Wednesday, I join him in this mission.
+A couple of weeks ago, at Tommy’s eighth Recovery 2.0 Online Conference, I joined him in this mission.
 I am honored to share the incredible work we are doing at Newport Academy to help teens heal and thrive.

 Recovery 2.0 is a global movement that embraces an holistic approach to recovery from addiction of all kinds.
 The community honors all effective paths to recovery and emphasizes the importance of mind-body practices such as yoga and meditation, athletics, nutrition and community as part of an effective path to recovery and joy in life.